bdemsky/agentgraph/README.md

 agentgraph.ToolReflect(function)
 ```

-Only arguments with descriptions are included as part of the tool:
+Creates a tool from a python function.
+The function and argument descriptions
+are extracted from the function docstring.
+The docstring format should be:

 ```
             FUNC_DESCPITON